Federated Generation of Synthetic RNA-seq Data: Conclusion

 \section{Conclusion}

-We introduced an efficient MPC-based protocol for privacy-preserving generation of synthetic bulk RNA-seq data in federated settings, combining strong input privacy with formal differential privacy guarantees for released data.
-By re-engineering Private-PGM for encrypted, high-dimensional genomics data and leveraging vectorized MPC primitives, our approach attains utility and biological fidelity comparable to centralized baselines while remaining computationally practical under both passive and active adversary models.
+We introduced an efficient MPC-based solution for privacy-preserving generation of synthetic bulk RNA-seq data in federated settings, combining strong input privacy with formal differential privacy guarantees for released data.
+By carefully designing MPC protocols, we enabled Private-PGM to run on distributed, encrypted, high-dimensional genomics data.
+Leveraging vectorized MPC primitives, our approach attains utility and biological fidelity comparable to centralized baselines while remaining computationally practical under both passive and active adversary models.
 Empirical results across multiple real-world cancer datasets demonstrate that high-quality synthetic genomic data can be generated jointly across institutions without disclosing raw patient records.
 We view this work as a concrete step toward alleviating persistent data-sharing barriers in genomics and enabling secure, scalable collaboration in rare disease and multi-site biomedical research.

-\paragraph{Acknowledgements} This research was supported by NSF \#2451163, NIH 1OT2OD032581, NSF NAIRR 240485 (Cloudbank AWS), NSF NAIRR 240091 (TACC Frontera), the UW Tacoma Founders Endowment, and the UW eScience Institute.